 Which Raspberry Plant To Transplant

-You can identify healthier raspberry plant by looking at the plant which has stable, vigorous canes and has green leaves.
+You can identify healthier raspberry plants by looking at the plant which has stable, vigorous canes and has green leaves.

 Most of the raspberry plant grows 3 to 9 feet tall and spread almost the same distance.
 It is not advisable to transplant raspberries taken from the garden.

-Often these plants may look healthy but are infected with a disease which causes to slow down its grown and reduces the yield.
+Often these plants may look healthy but are infected with a disease that causes them to slow down their growth and reduces the yield.

 Buy the raspberry plants from a reputable plant nursery or garden store where you know that plants are grown in a controlled environment and are not infected with any disease.